-With the election going on last week I forgot all about November 8th.
-See, on November 8th, 2005, my husband re-enlisted in the US Army.
+On November 8th, 2005, my husband re-enlisted in the US Army.
 This was a huge change for us and our family.
 My husband had been in the Army when he was a lot younger, years before I met him.
 He had gotten out, returned home and we met a few years after that.
-We got married and had out first child and it wasn’t until we had been married about 3 years that we started talking about him going back into the Army.
+We got married and had our first child and it wasn’t until we had been married about 3 years that we started talking about him going back into the Army.

 11 years have passed since that day and I now consider myself a seasoned spouse.
 We have been overseas, been through 4 deployments, multiple trainings and have experienced both Active duty and National Guard life.
 Over the last 11 years, I have learned so much about military life.
 I didn’t realize how clueless I was until he joined and learned about these truths the hard way.
 I assumed some things I shouldn’t have.
 I have grown as a person since then and the last 11 years have made me who I am.